Recommended Hardware for RealityCapture:

 Here at Puget Systems, we have taken the time to put together benchmarks for RealityCapture and run them across a wide variety of hardware.
 Based on this testing, we have come up with our own list of recommended hardware - as well as a specific workstation configuration tailored with these recommendations in mind.

-Each step in the RealityCapture workflow utilizes the CPU differently, but overall we found a clear performance winner in our testing:
+Each step in the RealityCapture workflow utilizes the CPU differently, but overall we found a clear value winner in our testing:

 RealityCapture requires a NVIDIA graphics card for full operation because it uses CUDA for some of the key processing.
 Without that, you can technically run the program and perform some basic steps like registering images - but you cannot create a mesh / 3D model.